What conditions or disorders are commonly associated with Down syndrome?

 • Epilepsy.
 Children with Down syndrome are more likely to have epilepsy, a condition characterized by seizures, than those without Down syndrome.
 The risk for epilepsy increases with age, but seizures usually occur either during the first 2 years of life or after the third decade of life.
 Almost half of people with Down syndrome who are older than age 50 have epilepsy.
 Seizures can usually be treated and controlled well with medication.9,10

 • Digestive problems.
-Digestive problems range from structural defects in the digestive system or its organs, to problems digesting certain types of food or food ingredients.
+Digestive problems range from structural anomalies in the digestive system or its organs, to problems digesting certain types of food or food ingredients.
 Treatments for these problems vary based on the specific problem.
-Some structural defects require surgery.
+Some structural anomalies require surgery.
 Some people with Down syndrome have to eat a special diet throughout their lifetime.1,3

 • Celiac disease.
 People with celiac disease experience intestinal problems when they eat gluten, a protein in wheat, barley, and rye.
 Because children with Down syndrome are more likely to have celiac disease, health care providers recommend testing for it at age 2 or even younger if the child is having celiac symptoms.3